dacarlin/bagel-protocol/production.md

 1. Wash out the columns
 2. Your purified protein is ready to quantitate by absorbance at 280, run on a gel, and use in an assay.
 3. Purified protein can be stored at 4 C for up to 48 hours

+###  Notes

++ For this procedure, typical yields are 1.0 ± 0.4 mg/mL for the wild type protein.